Residential solar installations in Australia have been growing significantly since around 2017.

 The initial drive for the roll-out of home solar-battery systems, which are the hardware foundation of VPP services, was led by state governments and utilities.

-Battery system manufacturers like Tesla and Sonnon also joined the competition by launching their own energy plans through collaboration with white labelling energy retailers.
+Battery system manufacturers like Tesla and Sonnon joined the competition by launching their own energy plans in collaboration with white-label energy retailers.
+Tesla’s VPP in South Australia, for example, has grown to include over 50,000 homes.

-In addition to this, more start-up installers and energy retailers such as ShineHub, Social Energy, Discover Energy to name a few, have rapidly emerged these few years.
+In addition to this, more start-up installers and energy retailers such as ShineHub, Social Energy, and Discover Energy to name a few, have rapidly emerged in recent years.
 These ‘disruptors’ have been adding more product and consumer revenue options to the market.

-To facilitate the growth and transition of DER applications in Australia, the Australian Renewable Energy Agency (ARENA) awarded nearly $10 million in funding to DER projects and studies to further integrate DER to the electricity system in 2019
+To facilitate the growth and transition of DER applications in Australia, the Australian Renewable Energy Agency (ARENA) awarded nearly $10 million in funding to DER projects and studies to further integrate DER to the electricity system in 2019.
+By 2024, ARENA has continued to support DER integration with additional funding and initiatives.

 That same year, ARENA also launched and led the Distributed Energy Integration Program (DEIP), bringing together government agencies, market authorities, industry and consumer associations aimed at maximising the value of DER for all energy users.